optionality/clone-factory/EIP.md

 ## Motivation
 <!--The motivation is critical for EIPs that want to change the Ethereum protocol.
 It should clearly explain why the existing protocol specification is inadequate to address the problem that the EIP solves.
 EIP submissions without sufficient motivation may be rejected outright.-->
-This standard is desireable to allow for use-cases wherein it is desireable to clone exact contract functionality with a minimum of side effects (e.g. memory slot stomping) and with super-cheap deployment of duplicate proxies.
+This standard is desireable to allow for use-cases wherein it is desireable to clone exact contract functionality with a minimum of side effects (e.g. memory slot stomping) and with inexpensive deployment of proxy instances.

 ## Specification
 <!--The technical specification should describe the syntax and semantics of any new feature.
 The specification should be detailed enough to allow competing, interoperable implementations for any of the current Ethereum platforms (go-ethereum, parity, cpp-ethereum, ethereumj, ethereumjs, and [others](https://github.com/ethereum/wiki/wiki/Clients)).-->